 Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund before visiting the Silk Factory.
+Take in sweeping views of Shanghai's stunning skyline from the iconic Jin Mao Tower (weather permitting), then stop by a silk mill.
 Sightseeing today involves a full day of touring around the centre of the city with 3-4 hours on foot.
 Later, cruise on the mighty Huangpu River for stunning views of the Shanghai skyline.
 Dine tonight on traditional Shanghainese cuisine.